ahoho/topics/README.md

         - [train.dtm.npz](https://umd-clip-public.s3.amazonaws.com/topics_neurips_2021/wikitext/train.dtm.jsonl)
         - [full.dtm.npz](https://umd-clip-public.s3.amazonaws.com/topics_neurips_2021/wikitext/full.dtm.npz)

-To obtain metrics on topics, you need to provide:
+To obtain metrics on topics, run `soup-nuts coherence` with the following arguments:
- - `--topics_fpath`
+ - `--topics-fpath`
     - A text file, where each line contains the words for a given topic, ordered by descending word probability (not necessary to have the full vocabulary)
- - `--reference_fpath`
+ - `--reference-fpath`
     - The file used to calculate co-occurence counts.
-It is either a jsonl or text file, where each line has space-delimited, processed text _in the same order as the original data_ .
-This is what is produced by the `--output-text` flag in `soup-nuts preprocess`.
-(If jsonl is provided, assumes the key is `"tokenized_text"`)
+It is either a jsonl or text file, where each line has space-delimited, processed text _in the same order (sequence) as the original data_, e.g., `"The lamb lies down on Broadway" -> "lamb lies down broadway"`.
+    - This is what is produced with the `--output-text` flag in `soup-nuts preprocess` (If a jsonl file is provided, it assumes the key is `"tokenized-text"`)
- - `--vocabulary_fpath`
+ - `--vocabulary-fpath`
     - The _training set_ vocabulary, that is, the vocabulary that would have been used by the model to generate the topics file being evaluated.
 Can either be json list/dict (if keys are terms), or a plain text file.
- - `--coherence_measure`, one of `'u_mass', 'c_v', 'c_uci', 'c_npmi'`, see [gensim](https://radimrehurek.com/gensim/models/coherencemodel.html) for details
+ - `--coherence-measure`, one of `'u_mass', 'c_v', 'c_uci', 'c_npmi'`, see [gensim](https://radimrehurek.com/gensim/models/coherencemodel.html) for details
- - `--top_n`, the number of words from each topic used to calculate coherence
+ - `--top-n`, the number of words from each topic used to calculate coherence
- - `--window_size`, the size of the sliding window over the corpus to obtain co-occurrence counts.
-Leave blank to use the default.
+ - `--window-size`, the size of the sliding window over the corpus to obtain co-occurrence counts.
+Leave blank to use the gensim default.
- - `--output_fpath`
+ - `--output-fpath`
     - Where you would like to save the file (e.g., model_directory/coherences.json)

 As an example: